QueueClassic/queue_classic/README.md

 ```
 In this scenario, on each iteration of the worker's loop, it will look for jobs in the first queue prior to looking at the second queue.
 This means that the first queue must be empty before the worker will look at the second queue.

+`rake qc:work` spawns a long running worker process waiting for jobs.
+You can
+use `rake qc:work_off` to process all the jobs currently in the queue and exit.

 #### Custom Worker

 This example is probably not production ready; however, it serves as an example of how to leverage the code in the Worker class to fit your non-default requirements.